qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ===========

-The Decorations of QGIS includes the Grid, Copyright Label, the North Arrow and the Scale Bar.
+The Decorations of |qg| includes the Grid, Copyright Label, the North Arrow and the Scale Bar.
 They are used to 'decorate' the map by adding cartographic elements.